krishauser/IROS2016ManipulationChallenge/README.md

 See the Klamp't URDF import tutorial at http://motion.pratt.duke.edu/klampt/tutorial_import_robot.html for more details.

-For more advanced sensors, actuators, and underactuation, you can also develop simulation plugins.
+For more advanced sensors, actuators, and underactuated transmission mechanisms, you can develop simulation plugins that allow you to apply and inspect underlying forces in the physics simulation.
 Documentation for this feature is still under development, but its main functionality should be fairly straightforward.
-See the Klampt/Python/klampt/sim/simulation.py file for the API, and plugins/reflex_col.py file for an example of an implementation for the Reflex hand.
+See the Klampt/Python/klampt/sim/simulation.py file for the API, and the plugins/reflex_col.py file for an example of an implementation for the Reflex hand.